-In the modern world, the innovative potential of countries depends on the distribution of know-how: the occupational or productive specializations of cities or countries predicts the new industries or products that can be developed.
-Hidalgo, Hausman, and colleagues (C. a Hidalgo & Hausmann, 2009; C. A. Hidalgo et al., 2007; Ricardo et al., 2011), for example, show that countries can't innovate in a certain industry or product type unless they already have particular other related product types or industries in place.
-These authors argue that this arises from the role of tacit knowledge-the skill or know-how necessary to accomplish specific productive activities that can't be conveyed in an instruction manual or taught in school, but only learned through apprenticeship, hands-on training and interactions with experts.
+In the modern world, the innovative potential of countries depends on the distribution of know-how: the occupational or productive specializations of cities or countries predict the new industries or products that can be developed.
+Hidalgo, Hausman, and colleagues (2009; 2007; 2011), for example, show that countries cannot innovate in a certain industry or product type unless they already have particular other related product types or industries in place.
+These authors argue that this arises from the role of tacit knowledge-the skill or know-how necessary to accomplish specific productive activities that cannot be conveyed in an instruction manual or taught in school, but only learned through apprenticeship, hands-on training, and interactions with experts.

-Like other animals, including ants, bees and birds (Morand-Ferron & Quinn, 2011; Sasaki et al., 2013; Seeley, 2010), humans can also take advantage of methods for aggregating information in ways that sharpen their observations, judgments and decisions.
-However, unlike non-humans, we have culturally evolved institutions for aggregating information that influence the ability of groups or communities to make smart decisions that depend not only on the cognitive abilities of the individuals involved but also on their diversity and norms of social interaction.
+Like other animals, including ants, bees, and birds (DeSilva et al., 2021; Morand-Ferron & Quinn, 2011; Pike & Laland, 2010; Sasaki, Granovskiy, Mann, Sumpter, & Pratt, 2013; Seeley, 2010), humans can also take advantage of methods for aggregating information in ways that sharpen their observations, judgments, and decisions.
+However, unlike nonhumans, we have culturally evolved institutions for aggregating information that influence the ability of groups or communities to make smart decisions that depend not only on the cognitive abilities of the individuals involved but also on their diversity and norms of social interaction.

-Focusing on decision-making and problem-solving in small groups or teams (Engel et al., 2015; Page et al., 2019; Riedl et al., 2021; Woolley et al., 2010, 2015), psychologists and cultural evolutionists have explored the factors that contribute to "smarter" groups.
-These confirm the basic logic of collective brain dynamics.
-Groups composed of more intelligent individuals, based on IQ, tended to have greater "collective intelligence," though the relationship was relatively moderate (Engel et al., 2014; Woolley et al., 2010, 2015).
-Crucially, members of smarter groups were more willing and able to take each others' perspectives and listen to each other without interrupting (Engel et al., 2014; Meslec et al., 2016).
-Introducing individuals with social skills that enhance the group's ability to work together has as large an effect on team performance as individual IQs (Weidmann & Deming, 2021).
-Moreover, greater cognitive diversity often increases a group's problem-solving abilities (Page et al., 2019), though it's possible that along some cognitive dimensions groups can be too diverse (Aggarwal et al., 2019; Schimmelpfennig et al., 2022) and not all forms of diversity are relevant for all types of problems.
-Interestingly, when individuals are permitted to break social ties and reform new ones, they form social networks that are even better at collective judgment (Almaatoug et al., 2020).
-Notably, even when individuals cannot shape their own networks, collective decisions are still often superior to those of the highest performing single individual.
+Focusing on decision-making and problem-solving in small groups or teams (Engel et al., 2015; Page et al., 2019; Riedl, Kim, Gupta, Malone, & Woolley, 2021; Woolley et al., 2010, 2015), psychologists and cultural evolutionists have explored the factors that contribute to "smarter" groups.
+These findings confirm the basic logic of collective brain dynamics.
+Groups composed of more intelligent individuals, based on IQ, tend to have greater "collective intelligence," though the relationship is relatively moderate (Engel, Woolley, Jing, Chabris, & Malone, 2014; Woolley et al., 2010, 2015).
+Crucially, members of smarter groups are more willing and able to take each other's perspectives and listen without interrupting (Engel et al., 2014; Meslec, Aggarwal, & Curseu, 2016), and introducing individuals with social skills for collaboration has as large an effect on team performance as individual IQs (Weidmann & Deming, 2021).
+In a social network, when individuals are permitted to break social ties and reform new ones, they form networks that are even better at the collective judgment (Almaatouq et al., 2020).
+Finally, although greater cognitive diversity often increases a group's problem-solving abilities (Page et al., 2019), the cases in which diversity fails to predict improved problemsolving seem to confirm the theory-they involve cases in which measured "diversity" was not associated with relevant informational/cognitive diversity or in which diversity resulted in less social interconnectedness, shrinking the collective brain (Schimmelpfennig et al., 2022; Sulik, Bahrami, & Deroy, 2022).